-Stuck on a problem in statistics about probability frequency distribution?
-This how to article will show you how to solve these probability problems in just a few easy steps.
 A probability frequency distribution is a way to show how often an event will happen.
-It also shows what the probability of each event occurring is.
-A frequency distribution table is usually used in probability and statistics to show probability frequency distribution.
-Frequency distribution tables can be created by hand, or you can use technology like Microsoft Excel to create the tables.
+It also shows what the probability of each event happening is.
+A frequency distribution table can be created by hand, or you can make a frequency distribution table in Excel.

 Step 2:Add up the totals.